 I already mentioned that class books are some of the most engaging books for preschoolers.
 A book that features them?!?!…How could they NOT love that?
 When they are part of a book, kids will have a sense of pride and ownership.

 Class books can be used to help create a classroom community.
 This is particularly helpful at the beginning of the school year.
 Use a book featuring all of your kids to introduce your kids to each other and help them remember everyone’s names.
-They are even engaging for distance learning classrooms.
+They are even engaging in distance learning classrooms.

-When kids find hight interest books that they like to read again and again they learn the basic concepts of print.
+When kids find high-interest books that they like to read again and again they learn the basic concepts of print.
 They begin to see that print has meaning, that books have a front, back, top & bottom, and they begin to become aware of words and letters on the pages.

 Don’t limit yourself to teaching literacy skills with class books.
 You can use them to teach counting, shapes, colors, texture, vocabulary, etc.

 You don’t have to be creative to make a class book.
 I’ll show you many examples below to give you some ideas.
 Many only require some photos and construction paper.

 If you are feeling short of time or creativity, you can also purchase a printable template to help you along.